sunlab-osu/TURL/README.md

 # TURL
-This Repo contains coda and data for "TURL: Table Understanding through Representation Learning".
+This Repo contains code and data for "TURL: Table Understanding through Representation Learning".

 *We are cleaning and refactoring the code and will push the official release together with data and detailed documentation once that is done.*